Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 const TopoDS_Shape& aResult = aDF.Shape(); // Result shape
 ~~~~

-To track the history of a shape use the API history methods:
+Use the API history methods to track the history of a shape:
 ~~~~
 // Obtain modification of the shape const TopTools_ListOfShape& BRepAlgoAPI_Defeaturing::Modified(const TopoDS_Shape& theS);